gaurav510610/Employee-Attrition-EDA-ML-PowerBI/README.md

 ## Business Value

-This project demonstrates how data-driven analysis can help HR teams:
+The insights from this project can help HR teams:
-- Identify high-risk employee segments
+- Identify employee segments with higher attrition risk
+- Understand the impact of compensation, workload, and engagement factors
-- Design targeted retention strategies
+- Support data-informed retention and workforce planning decisions
-- Reduce hiring and training costs
-- Improve employee engagement and satisfaction

 ---